What Exactly Is Marketing Attribution?

 Final Thoughts on Attribution Tools

 Your approach to the tools is more important than the tools themselves.
 Also, this space is still really young.
-When talking to the vendors, they all admitted that the way date ranges in the model work compared to when the spend and conversion happened leaves a lot of room for error.
+When talking to the vendors, they all admitted that the way date ranges in the model work, relating the time period of ad spend vs. conversion completion, leaves a lot of room for error.
 As with most analytics tools and MarTech mistakes, the difference between directional and definitive is the key thing here.

 It is important to re-emphasize that all of the tools above will be best used for the optimization of paid channels.
 The only tool we felt which would also help with historical reporting of the ad spend would be C3 Metrics.

-For some of our larger clients, an attribution vendor would not provide what they’re looking for, because they want something more custom.
+For some of our larger clients, attribution vendors would not provide what they’re looking for, because they want something more custom.
 The alternative is to build your own model on top of a data warehouse and a customer data platform.
 This can cater well to continuous changes in attribution best practice.

 Alternatives to Marketing Attribution

 We highly recommend listening to Manbir Sodhia, VP of Growth at Ōura and Dan McGaw’s discussion on “The Stack Podcast” on optimizing DTC ROAS.
 The thoughts we found to be the most constructive were the ones about marketing tactics that can be used as viable alternatives to attribution.
 Diving deep into them is beyond the scope of this piece, but we do think there’s value in briefly listing a handful of the alternatives mentioned by the four experts: